apache/gravitino/docs/how-to-build.md

     ```shell
     cd gravitino
-    ./gradlew build -x test
+    ./gradlew build
     ```

    > Note: The first time you build the project, downloading the dependencies may take a while.
+You can add `-x test` to skip the test, like `./gradlew build -x test`.

 3. Deploy the Gravitino project in your local environment.

     ```shell
-    ./gradlew compileDistribution -x test
+    ./gradlew compileDistribution
     ```

    The `compileDistribution` command creates a `distribution` directory in the Gravitino root directory.